-The directors who served throughout the financial year, except as noted, were as follows:
+The directors who served throughout the financial year were as follows:

-Ian Coulter

-Aideen Barry

-Kathleen Moran

-Eamonn Caroll

-Emily-Ann Gilligan

-Chloe O'Connor (Resigned 20 June 2020)

-Seán Ó hArgáin

-Beatrice Kelly
+Ian Coulter Aideen Barry Kathleen Moran Eamonn Caroll Emily-Ann Gilligan Seán Ó hArgáin Beatrice Kelly (resigned 26 May 2021)

-The secretary who served throughout the financial year was Ian Coulter.
+The secretary who served throughout the financial year was lan Coulter.

-In accordance with the Constitution, Kathleen Moran, Eamonn Carroll and Emily-Ann Gilligan retire by rotation and, being eligible, offer themselves for re-election.
+In accordance with the Constitution, lan Coulter, Aideen Barry and Seán O hArgáin retire by rotation and, being eligible, offer themselves for re-election.